 | Season | Months | Temperature | Mountain Views | Comfort Level |

-| Autumn | Oct–Nov | Pleasant (15–25°C days) | Excellent — clearest skies | Best overall |
+| Autumn | Oct–Nov | Pleasant, 15–25°C during the day | Excellent, with the clearest skies | Best overall |

-| Spring | Mar–May | Warm (20–30°C days) | Good mornings, haze afternoons | Strong |
+| Spring | Mar–May | Warm, 20–30°C during the day | Good in the morning, hazy in the afternoon | Strong |

-| Early Winter | Dec | Cool (5–20°C) | Very good | Good with warm layers |
+| Early Winter | Dec | Cool, 5–20°C | Very good | Good with warm layers |

-| Winter | Jan–Feb | Cold mornings (0–15°C) | Good on clear days | Bring heavy warm gear |
+| Winter | Jan–Feb | Cold mornings, 0–15°C | Good on clear days | Bring heavy warm gear |

-| Monsoon | Jun–Sep | Hot and humid | Often blocked by the cloud | Not recommended |
+| Monsoon | Jun–Sep | Hot and humid | Often blocked by clouds | Not recommended |

 October and November deliver the clearest Himalayan views and the most comfortable walking temperatures.
 March to May bring warmer days and spring blooms.
 Avoid June through September — monsoon rains block mountain views and delay domestic flights.